civicrm/civicrm-dev-docs/docs/extensions/troubleshooting.md

 ## Out-of-date templates

 Many of the generators in `civix` rely on helpers and stubs defined in `<mymodule>.php` or `<mymodule>.civix.php`.
-If you run `civix generate:*` on an older extension, you could have issues.
-Review [UPGRADE.md](https://github.com/totten/civix/blob/master/UPGRADE.md) for (a) general upgrade procedures and (b) a list of specific changes that could require manual attention.
+If you run `civix generate:*` on an older extension and have trouble with the generated code, then review [UPGRADE.md](https://github.com/totten/civix/blob/master/UPGRADE.md) for (a) general upgrade procedures and (b) a list of specific changes that could require manual attention.